jhuus/BriteKit/README.md

   spec_height: 192
   spec_width: 256
 ```
-Note that the window length is specified as a fraction of a second, so .08 seconds in this example.
+The FFT window length is specified as a fraction of a second: .08 seconds in this example.
 That way the real window length does not vary if you change the sampling rate.
 As a rule of thumb, the sampling rate should be about 2.1 times the maximum frequency.
 Before training your first model, it is advisable to examine some spectrogram images and choose settings that seem reasonable as a starting point.
 For example, the frequency range needed for your application may be greater or less than the defaults.

 The SpecGroup table allows you to easily experiment with different spectrogram settings.
 Running `extract-all` or `extract-by-image` creates spectrograms assigned to the default SpecGroup, if none is specified.
 Once you have curated some training data, use the `reextract` command to create another set of spectrograms, assigned to a different SpecGroup.
 That way you can keep spectrograms with different settings for easy experimentation.
 ## Training